 In this one quarter, 8-credit program, we will examine the particulars of “self” and “narrative” that are true for each life.
 We will examine the psychology of mortality through empirical research, theoretical perspectives, and clinical practice.
 We will learn how humans have searched for and found meaning in mortality — through theater, poetry, visual art, and music.
 Our readings will include plays, such as Angels in America and Wit , and writings by Atul Gwande, Thomas Lynch, and Roy Baumeister.
 In addition to critical reading and writing, students will demonstrate their interdisciplinary learning through creative projects (inspired by the work of Joseph Cornell) as well as a developmental map of their life.
 Finally, lectures, seminars, workshops that apply theory to practice, short videos and theatrical films, and guest speakers from oncology, hospice, and the arts, will round out the examination of program themes.
 The program may include a Seattle or Tacoma field trip to attend a gallery, performance event, or other activity relevant to our program theme.
 Credit equivalencies will be awarded in psychology and theater.

-This offering will prepare you for careers and advanced study in: Performing arts, psychology, and many humanities and social sciences fields.
+Performing arts, psychology, and many humanities and social sciences fields.

 $25 for tickets to a live performance event.

 Saturdays & Sundays 10 a.m. - 5:00 pm (Apr.
 6 & 7 , Apr.
 20 & 21 , May 4 & 5 , May 18 & 19 , June 1 & 2)